seainfo6150/seainfo6150/assignments/final-project.md

 You must have wireframes for **at least 4 different kinds of template pages**.
 Some examples of different templates might be: Home page, a page of product categories, an individual product detail page, a text-based page like an About page. (see the <a href="#template-pages">template pages section</a> above.)

 #### 4. Site map
-You must create a sitemap showing all 20 (or more) pages of the site
+You must create a sitemap showing all the pages of the site.
+(Please see the <a href="#content">content section</a> for more information.)

 #### 5. User flows
 You must identify and diagram out **at least** 3 user flows that you want your user to be able to accomplish on your site.
 Some example of user flows might be: